Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 ### Requirements
 > Define requirements and make sure that they are complete.

+The `Firestore emulator for driver tests` feature should meet the following requirements:

 1. A Firestore emulator, run using the imported test data.
 2. The web application uses the Firestore instance configured to use the emulator while running integration tests.